tpascarella/sr50/docs/credit/travel-hacking.md

 >Using credit card points to travel for free.

-Travel Hacking is the process of intentionally stockpiling credit card points and rewards to travel for free, or exceptionally low cost.
-You should never use credit irresponsibly to collect the points, but tactfully using this on the spending **you were already going to do anyway,** is a powerful way to maximize the efficiency of your dollars.
+Travel Hacking is the process of tactfully acquiring credit card points and miles to travel for free (or exceptionally low cost).

+You should never use credit cards irresponsibly to collect points, but if you take advantage of rewards programs **while doing the spending you were going to do regardless**, is an easy way to increase the efficiency of your dollars.

 ![Spend more to earn more](/img/rewards.svg)

 :::caution

-This strategy should be a REWARD for responsible money management.
+Travel Hacking is a REWARD for efficient spending.
 Never spend irresponsibly just to stockpile rewards!
-Credit card companies make money hand over fist because of the impulsive nature of the general public.

 :::